microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationLogo.md

 ```

 ## Description
-this cmdlet is used to set the logo for an application.
+This cmdlet is used to set the logo for an application.

 ## Examples